NREL/SOEP-QSS/README.md

 * Experimental Python wrapping with Pybind11.

 ### Notes
-* Modelica input file processing is not provided: test cases are code-defined or loaded from Modelica-generated FMUs.
+* Modelica input file processing is not provided: test cases are loaded from Optimica Toolkit (OCT) generated FMUs.
-* The QSS solver provides two approaches to obtaining the dependencies of Modelica models with zero-crossing function (see Zero-Crossing Functions below).

 ## Plan